atulkulk/rccl/test/common/ProcessIsolatedTestRunner.md

 **Q: Does this work with CTest/CMake?**

 A: Yes!
 The tests are still Google Test cases, so they work with standard test runners.

+**Q: Should I use the macros or the manual API?**

+A: Use the macros (`RUN_ISOLATED_TEST`, `RUN_ISOLATED_TESTS`, etc.) for most cases - they're simpler and less error-prone.
+Use the manual API (`registerTest()` + `executeAllTests()`) only when you need more control over the registration/execution flow, such as:
+- Dynamically generating test configurations at runtime
+- Sharing test registration logic across multiple TEST blocks
+- Advanced control flow scenarios

 **Q: Do tests run automatically after registration, or do I need to call executeAllTests()?**